-There’s nothing nicer than rolling down the car window and feeling the salty air in your hair while you’re cruising by the sea.
-Pack some treats and spend a couple of hours basking in the sun at one of the stunning beaches near Delft.
-Well-loved options include:
+There’s nothing quite like opening the car window and feeling the salty sea air in your hair while you’re cruising along the coast.
+Pack some food and spend a day soaking up the sun at one of the lovely beaches near Delft.
+Picturesque options include:

 Kijkduin Beach (7 miles away).